 There should be at least 0.3m² floor space per bird and install enough nest boxes and perches for any new birds you are planning to add in the loft.

 Overcrowding will affect the health of your birds, make them unhappy and will affect their performance to fight and race in tournaments.

-Floor of Pigeon Loft
+Floor of Pigeons Loft Design

 A wooden floor acts as a good insulator, stays warm and is smooth for scraping.
 The disadvantage of wooden floors is that they are harder to disinfect.

 Concrete floors aren’t good for race lofts, because they are cold and retain moisture.
 However, they can be good for the breeding loft and you can concrete the race loft if you add heating.